xraypy/xraylarch/doc/plotting/index.rst

 .. method:: get_display(win=1)

    return the underlying Display object.
+For advanced usage, this contains the PlotDisplay object, which is the wxPython frame.
+The matplotlib Axes object will be the ``panel.axes``.

 Plot Examples